FLOIP/flow-builder/README.md

 ![Flow without blocks](./docs/images/screenshot-no-blocks.png)

-Or you can use the Import/Export panel and copy in an existing flow:
+Or you can use the Import/Export panel and text field to copy in an existing flow:

 ![Imported flow](./docs/images/screenshot-imported-flow.png)

 Edits using the builder will then be reflected in the flow JSON in this panel and vice versa.

+To export, simply copy the json in this panel to a file.

 ## Project setup
 ```